Dr. Jon Kabat- Zinn explains more in the video “What is Mindfulness?”

 Mindfulness is not simply a set of techniques; it is a way of living.
-Mindfulness is a method of mental training.
 Being mindful means to have a conscious awareness of your everyday life.
-That is, being fully present, being more in touch with your emotions , thoughts and body sensations in the very moment in your life.
+That is, being fully present, being more in touch with your emotions , thoughts and body sensations in this very moment in your life.

 Progress varies from person to person and situation to situation.
 It depends on how often you practice and how mindful you are in your daily life.

 Scientifically to adopt a new habit or undo the old habit you need minimum of 8- week practice, however for some people this can happen in a shorter period of time.